How to receive compensation if you were injured on the job

 An injured farmworker who is not eligible for workers’ compensation benefits has alternative remedies, which are sometimes better.

-However, unlike in a workers’ comp case, you’ll need to prove the other party was at fault for your injury in a personal injury case.
+However, unlike in a workers’ comp case, you’ll need to prove the other party was at fault for your injury through a personal injury case.

-To prove fault, a plaintiff in a personal injury case must prove:
+To prove fault in a personal injury case, a plaintiff must prove the following:

 - There was an injury;